thejatingupta7/thejatingupta7/README.md

 - 🎓 &nbsp; Computer Science Engineering - Data Science

 - 🌱 &nbsp; Enthusiast in Data Science .
-- ✍️ &nbsp; I like doing meditation and reading religious scriptures.
+- ✍️ &nbsp; I like doing meditation and reading scriptures.
 - ☕ &nbsp; I believe, a talk with a friend can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>